 If your VingCard door lock doesn’t respond when you press any buttons or try to use an app to open or close it, there might be something wrong with its battery (or batteries).

-This could mean that they need replacing—but before doing so, make sure that all other parts of your door’s system aren’t broken or malfunctioning, too!
+This could mean they need replacing—but before doing so, ensure that all other parts of your door’s system aren’t broken or malfunctioning, too!

 Your VingCard lock card is not working.